 Towards the end of the Furkastrasse you will reach Andermatt.
 The gas station "Aurora" in Andermatt is where Bond filled up gas.
 Sadly on April 23rd 2014, in the same year that the Goldfinger movie celebrates its 50th anniversary the gas station was closed.

 Usually open from late May till early November and closed during the winter month.
 Once weather and avalanche conditions allow the Furka Pass will be opened.
 Constantly updated opening status information on the Furka Pass is available online.

-Besides the unique mountain panorama and the road itself, the Furka Pass entertains its visitors with a walkable ice grot.
-Every year in spring its re-drilled into the Rhone Glacier.
-Park at Hotel Belvedere and walk the 100 metres long tunnel to see fine shades of blue appearing in magical glows.
+Every year in spring a walkable ice grot is re-drilled into the Rhone Glacier.
+In the roughly 100 metres long tunnel you see fine shades of blue appearing in magical glows.
 We recommend to come here already in June, by end of October the tunnel could be a lot shorter because of the melting ice during the summer.

 You would park your car at Hotel Belvedere right next to the glacier.
 Once a thriving hotel in the middle of the wonders of the Swiss alpine landscape.

 Also Sean Connery have been staying here during the shooting of Goldfinger, before its forever closing for not being able to attract enough guests because of the decline of the glacier with the ongoing climate change.